supplychainproject/supplychainproject.github.io/README.md

-The Supply Chain Project is an open source community providing standards and tools for verifying supply chains.
-The goal is to allow the delivery of products and services that are authentic, reliable, tamper-free, secure, certified and licensed.
+The Supply Chain Project is an open source community providing standards and tools for verifying products across supply chains.
+The goal is to allow the delivery of products that are authentic, reliable, tamper-free, secure, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)

-_Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy products and services._
+_Job to be Done: As a participant in a supply chain, I can produce and consume trustworthy products._

 ## Supply Chain

-A supply chain is a sequence of links in which producers provide items (_artifacts_), and information (in the form of _bills of materials_) to consumers.
-Consumers receive _artifacts_, and use information from _bills of materials_ to verify against _policy_.
+A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (in the form of _bills of materials_) to _consumers_.
+Consumers use bills of materials to _verify_ and receive artifacts.

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)